demisto/content/Packs/JoeSecurity/Integrations/JoeSecurityV2/README.md

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

+**Note**: Most of the commands have the *full_display* boolean argument that when is set to true, indicators information , including their DBot Scores, will be displayed.

 ### joe-is-online
 ***
 Check if the Joe Sandbox analysis server is online or in maintenance mode.